Racing Rivals

 https.proxyPort=(port of proxy server)

 If you continue to have problems and cannot synchronise your race data you can send me an email and let me know.
-I’ll be happy to send you a version of Racing Rivals with your race data already downloaded.

-If you have a problem or general comments about the use of Racing Rivals please email me at RacingRivals@samiad.co.uk – I’d be happy to hear from you.
+If you have a problem or general comments (perhaps feature suggestions) about the use of Racing Rivals please email me at RacingRivals@samiad.co.uk – I’d be happy to hear from you.
 Please let me know what version of Java you are using (you can use the ‘About Racing Rivals’ button in the application for this).

-Thanks and enjoy!
+Thanks and Happy Racing!

 Sam Hazim